-For further details about JavaEE and WebLogic Security, see section J2EE and WebLogic Security in Oracle Fusion Middleware Understanding Security for Oracle WebLogic Server.
+For details about JavaEE and WebLogic Security, see section J2EE and WebLogic Security in Oracle Fusion Middleware Understanding Security for Oracle WebLogic Server.

-Note: When a domain is setup to use policies based on the Policy Store, as explained in this chapter, then JACC policies and the Java Security Manager become unavailable on all managed servers in that domain.
+Note: When a WebLogic domain is setup to use policies based on the OPSS security store, JACC policies and the Java Security Manager become unavailable on all managed servers in that domain.

-Important: All permission classes used in policies must be included in the class path, so the policy provider can load them when a service instance is initialized.
+Important: All permission classes used in policies in the OPSS security store must be included in the class path, so the policy provider can load them when a service instance is initialized.